rafaelss/hercules/README.md

 ### Canceling the deploy
   If the before_deploy hook returns anything that evaluate as false the deploy will be cancelled.
   The return value of after_deploy is ignored.
-  Also, you can create a Deployer class without all the hooks, only the implemented ones will be called.
+  Also, you can create a Triggers class without all the hooks, only the implemented ones will be called.

-      module HerculesTriggers
+      module Hercules
-        class Deployer
+        class Triggers
-          def self.before_deploy(options)
-            true
-          end
           def self.after_deploy(options)
-            `kill -HUP \`cat /var/run/unicorn/development.pid\``
+            options[:shell].run "kill -HUP \`cat /var/run/unicorn/development.pid\`"
           end
         end
       end